Perhaps we would approach aging differently if we were educated and armed with the education and tools necessary to age as healthily as possible.

 In my opinion, many people underestimate the power of walking when it comes to overall health benefits.
 Maybe it’s because we tend to associate a good, effective workout with a lot of sweat and a rapidly beating heart.

 You can help protect the delicate balance of microbes in your gut by avoiding products with potentially harmful ingredients and working with your doctor or pharmacists to reduce the impact of medications you need to take.

 Summer is just around the corner, and so many of us are trying to lose excess weight we put on during the pandemic.
 Your first plan of attack may be to cut out carbohydrates as much as possible, but a recent study suggests that going low-carb may not be entirely necessary for significant weight loss.

 I’ve bumped my head a number of times and never really thought much about it, but the recent passing of actor, comedian and one of America’s favorite television dads Bob Saget got my attention and made me realize we all might want to be more careful.

 If the line between “work time” and “personal time” was getting blurry before the pandemic, it’s now safe to say that for many people that line has now disappeared.
 This is not very surprising given that 71 percent of us are now working from home (WFH) and more than half want to continue doing so after employers fully open their offices.

-While aerobic exercise may indeed burn off more calories per workout, the real secret to reducing your body fat over the long term may be resistance training.
-And you don’t need to spend much time to reap these benefits either, since various studies suggest that even occasional resistance training makes you less likely to become obese in the first place.
+While aerobic exercise may indeed burn off more calories per workout, the real secret to reducing your body fat over the long term is resistance training.

 Share Your Story And Help Others Live Healthier LivesAdd My Story